Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 Novavax is the same shot for all ages.

-If we want to guarantee there is a pediatric COVID vaccine available, it’s critical the FDA expand Novavax access to include children.
+If we want to guarantee access to a pediatric COVID vaccine, the FDA must expand Novavax access to include children.

 We need the FDA to act now!